MicrosoftDocs/microsoft-365-community/Community/team-site-or-communication-site.md

 - Project team working together to complete deliverables and manage tasks.
 - Holiday party planning committee planning the annual get-together.
 If you have work locations in multiple geographies, you may have many holiday party committees and each party committee team site might be in a different language.
-- Human Resources team members – everyone who works in HR.
+- Human Resources team members—everyone who works in HR.
-- Executive Committee – different leadership groups within the organization.
+- Executive Committee—different leadership groups within the organization.
 - Extranet site to work with Partner A.
 - A different extranet site to work with Partner B.